HomeNewsletterEventsAdvocacyProducts

 2009 - The Ride To Turn The Tide (RTTTT)

-fundraising bike tour took place under the capable guidance of Nancy Hough and her team.
+Fundraising bike tour took place under the capable guidance of Nancy Hough and her team.

 2010 - Breakfast, Books and Bijoux was held for the first time at the Kanata Golf and Country Club.
 It is now called the Books and Breakfast Buffet.